ml-explore/mlx-swift-examples/Libraries/MLXLMCommon/Documentation.docc/porting.md

 }
 ```

-* Note: the type is called `ModelArgs` in Python and
-this is scoped to the file because of the way Python importing
-works.
-In Swift we need this type to be public so we give it
-a unique name, `GemmaConfiguration`.
+* Note: The type is called `ModelArgs` in Python, and this is scoped to the file because of the way Python importing works.
+In Swift we need this type to be public, so we give it a unique name, `GemmaConfiguration`.

-The default values are implemented with this pattern:
+Default values are implemented with this pattern:

 ```swift
 private let _ropeTheta: Float? public var ropeTheta: Float { _ropeTheta ??
 10_000 }
 ```

-and then the `CodingKeys` case is for `_ropeTheta`:
+And `CodingKeys` maps `rope_theta` to `_ropeTheta`:

 ```swift
 enum CodingKeys: String, CodingKey {